-Paddy O’Reilly’s latest novel is Other Houses, published by Affirm Press in March 2022.
+Paddy O’Reilly’s latest novel is Other Houses, published by Affirm Press and shortlisted in the 2023 Prime Minister’s Literary Award for Fiction.

 Her most recent short story collection Peripheral Vision, was published by UQP in 2015.
 It was described in Books and Publishing as ‘the work of an author at the top of her form’ and in The Australian as a collection by ‘one of Australia’s most accomplished authors of the long-wave story’.